VODF/vodf-docs/source/specification/glossary.rst

       data acquisition sequence (generally associated with an `obs_id`), a subset based on any parameter or a merge of sequences.

+    reconstruction
+      For VHE data, reconstruction is the act of estimating physical parameters of the detected particle (photon, neutrino, cosmic ray) from lower-level instrumental parameters.
+For example, for an IACT, one might reconstruct a gamma ray photon's energy from the Cherenkov light intensity and geometric parameters of the detected air-shower.

     PR
       Short for "Pull Request"

     SOI
       Short for "Stable Observation Interval".
 It is a time interval during which the IRFs are considered as stable, within systematics.

+    VHE
+      Very-High-Energy, i.e. pertaining to particles roughly in the energy range of a few GeV to hundreds of TeV.

     WCD
       Short for "Water Cherenkov Detector"

-    event-list
-      A table of information about detected particles, including their reconstructed arrival time, position on the sky, and energy.
-Depending on the specifics of the detector that measured them, other reconstructed information may be included, such as signal/background classification parameters.